dannsam/xenko-docs/manual/graphics/materials/material-layers.md

 ## Blend maps

-**Blend maps** are textures that determine how Game Studio blends layers.
+**Blend maps** are [material maps](material-maps.md) that determine how Game Studio blends layers.
+For example, you can use a texture as a blend map:

 ![Blend map diagram](media/blend-map-diagram.png)

 ![Blend map diagram](media/blend-map-diagram2.png)

 Note how the blend map texture corresponds to the patterning on the result.

+Blend maps work the same way as any other kind of material map.
+For more information, see [Material maps](material-maps.md).

+## Shading models

+Xenko blends materials differently depending on whether their shading models (eg diffuse models, specular models, etc) are different.

+If you blend materials that have **identical** shading models, Xenko collects the **attributes** of the materials, then applies the shading models to all of them.
+This saves GPU.

+If the materials have **different** shading models, Xenko applies each material's shading models to that material's attributes, then blends the results.
+This uses more GPU.

 ## Add a layer